-Lamb declared victory shortly before 1 a.m.
-Wednesday, taking the stage at his election night party after being introduced as "congressman-elect."
+Despite his narrow lead, Lamb had declared victory shortly before 1 a.m. the morning after the election, taking the stage at his election night party after being introduced as "congressman-elect."

 "It took a little longer than we thought.
 But we did it," he said in remarks to supporters.
 "Our issue in this campaign is common ground.
 We fought to find common ground and we found it, almost everywhere.
 Democrats, Republicans, independents, all of us Americans."

 The results also raised the specter of a recount, particularly after Saccone appeared at his headquarters on election night and told supporters that "we’re not giving up."